Exactly-Once Semantics

 • If exists: Return cached result (client retry)

-• Kafka EOS ensures: Same payment processed exactly once
+• Kafka EOS ensures: Same payment processed exactly once (per-partition, within a transaction)

 • Redis ensures: Client retries don’t cause duplicates